ostinelli/SublimErl/README.md

 * Run **Eunit** tests ( all tests for module / single test )
 * Run **Common Tests** ( all tests for module / single test )
 * Run **Dialyzer** tests ( single module )
+* Goto any function of your project easily

 All within your test editor.